Mr-Sharma17/Random-User_generator/README.md

 # About
-The Random User Generator is a web application from where one can get the details of a random user (required a PIN to get the data [ PIN : 9211 ]).
+The Random User Generator is a web application from where one can get the details of a random user (required a PIN to access [ PIN : 9211 ]).

 ### Features :
 >